Trajectory-based models in strong-field physics

 The single-trajectory analysis of the dipole moment and power spectra generated in the ionization of atomic hydrogen was also carried out in Ref.~\cite{Maquet1992}.
 At the same time, the HHG spectra calculated by using an ensemble of classical trajectories and Eq. ~(\ref{hhg}) were presented \cite{Maquet1992}.
 As in Ref.~\cite{Chu1990}, the initial conditions were sampled based on the microcanonical distribution.
 The parameters used in \cite{Maquet1992} correspond to the tunneling regime: $\omega=0.086$~a.u. and $F=0.11-0.14$~a.u. (the Keldysh parameter $\gamma=0.61-0.78$).
 The resulting HHG spectra were found to be noisy, and the level of the noise increased with increasing intensity.
 The origin of this noise was studied \cite{Maquet1992}.
 The HHG process in the relativistic regime at the intensities exceeding $3.5\cdot10^{16}$ W/cm$^2$ was investigated in Ref.~\cite{Keitel1995}.
 Among other issues, the HHG spectrum in this regime was calculated using a trajectory-based model.

 The study of Ref.~\cite{Duan2000} considers ionization, dissociation, and HHG in the hydrogen molecular ion using a semiclassical model.
-An interesting approach to the problem of initial conditions for semiclassical simulations based on the Born-Oppenheimer approximation was suggested for the H$_{2}^{+}$ ion in Ref.~\cite{Duan2000}.
+This study proposed a method to generate initial conditions for semiclassical simulations using the Born-Oppenheimer approximation.
 A more powerful and sophisticated semiclassical model for HHG in hydrogen atom and the H$_{2}^{+}$ ion was developed in Ref.~\cite{Lee2001}.
 In this model, the electron-nuclei interaction is treated by using a regularization procedure.
 The procedure relies on transformation to parabolic coordinates and the usage of a fictitious time scale (see Ref.~\cite{Lee2001} for details).
 In order to generate the initial microcanonical distribution, action-angle variables were used.